bronsondunbar/library-grid-component/README.md

 ```

-Render the component with the object we created as well as any other props that are needed
+Render the component with the object array we created as well as any other props that are needed

 ```
 render () {